 Did you ever fall asleep in your day clothes pre-pandemic and wake up feeling put-together yet barely conscious?
 That’s precisely the vibe I gather from a handful of pieces from the Acne Studios’ Fall-Winter 2021 womenswear collection, presented on Wednesday, March 3 amid Paris Fashion Week.
 Better yet, though, Jonny Johansson’s lineup reads like a sampling of outfit ideas perfect for everyone from the elevated loungewear-lover to the tailoring enthusiast.

-And ahead, experience all 37 looks from the Acne Studios FW21 lookbook.
+And ahead, experience our favourite looks from the Acne Studios FW21 lookbook.